I would like to consider an approach to the fourth commandment, around the concept of Godly love, stemming from the Greek word “agape.“

 The Sabbath was always intended to be a sign of God’s people.
 In a similar manner, agape love is also to be a sign of those God has called (Exodus 31:13).
 We should be known by both, agape love and the Sabbath.
 And this should drive how we view each other as Christ said: “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 By this all will know that you are My disciples, if you have love for one another (John 13:34-35).

 Paul also exhorted Christians to not forsake the assembling on the Sabbath day: “. . . consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching” (Hebrews 10:24-25).
-So, what does this look like in practice?

 Paul describes the church like a physical body, a functioning body where every part works together to support one another.
 And with this in mind, consider the occasion when Jesus and His disciples were hungry as they were walking on the Sabbath.
 They went out into a wheat field and collected enough wheat to satisfy their hunger (Mark 2: 23-24, 27-28).
-Now consider the symbolism that Paul conveyed with this story:
+Now consider what Paul conveyed with this story:

-So, taking it to a spiritual level, this approach means considering one another’s needs and supporting and blessing one another as if we are a body.
-We’re not leaving it to someone else to fill a need that you or I can do.
+In spite of the Pharisees protest at this occasion, this was “work” that is fully acceptable in keeping the Sabbath and keeping it holy.
+So, taking it to a spiritual level, this approach means considering one another’s needs and supporting and blessing one another.
+As members of the spiritual body we’re not to leave a need for someone else to fill that you or I can do.

 Consider Jesus’s example.
 He healed on the Sabbath multiple times, supporting individuals in need.
 It’s worth noting, He did not go and search out all who were in need of healing, but when the need was made known to Him, He filled it.
 Just like when he and his disciples went out after the wheat.
 They collected just enough to satisfy their hunger without violating the Sabbath, by harvesting in excess.
 They just filled their need.
 This principle should guide our Sabbath observance.